philsmirnoff/A.I.V.A.N.-ai-react-news-app/README.md

-Artificial Intelligence Voice Assistant News App
+This is A.I.V.A.N. - Artificial Intelligence Voice Assistant News App.
+Created using JavaScript, React, News api from news.api.org, and Alan Ai - it is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).